enokidotsite/panel/readme.md

 ### Markdown and YAML are supported

 Markdown will remain unparsed until you [choose to do so](#markdown), while YAML will be converted into JSON.
+You can use the [`format.js`](#formatjs-handles-markdown-and-escaping-innerHTML) component within the starter kit for rendering.

 ### Assets for a page are contained alongside it’s `.txt` file